Hemp in the off-season: plant potential as a cover crop

 More fertile soil and natural biological control

 A European study, conducted over three years, showed that hemp residues increase soil carbon when incorporated in early spring.
-Slower decomposition protects the soil for a longer time and favors carbon sequestration, although nitrogen release is more gradual.
+Slower decomposition protects the soil for longer and favors carbon sequestration, although nitrogen release is more gradual.

 Agronomic advantages of hemp